Lazymindz/Lazymindz.github.io/about.md

 permalink: /about/
 ---

-Content of the Site is maintained by [Siva Kovvuru][www.linkedin.com/in/sivakovvuru]
+Content of the Site is maintained by [Siva Kovvuru][linkedin-link]

 Source code for examples cited on the site are available on Github:
 [Lazymindz][github-link]

 [github-link]: https://github.com/Lazymindz
+[linkedin-link]: www.linkedin.com/in/sivakovvuru